-Well, it’s the Caribbean cruise season and one of my favorite places (although it is not located in the Caribbean but rather the Atlantic Ocean) is – Nassau.
+Well, it’s the Caribbean cruise season and one of my favorite places is Nassau, Bahamas.
+Although, it is not located in the Caribbean but rather the Atlantic Ocean.

 You can stop on a cruise ship for a few hours or you can fly there and stay as long as you want.
 It is just a short 45-minute hop on an airplane from Miami.
 Although the English spoken is with a British accent and they drive on the left-hand side of the street, American dollars are taken everywhere, which gives the feeling of being home.

 There are over seven hundred islands (but only twenty islands have measurable population) and two thousand cays that make up the Bahamas, with a population around three hundred thousand.
 However two hundred thousand people live on New Providence Island, of which Nassau is the capital and largest city.